Regenerative tree growth: Markovian embedding of fragmenters, bifurcators, and bead splitting processes: Introduction

-See Figure \ref{fig1} for an illustration.
-A similar bead splitting process, but with different bead selection rules, was obtained for the alpha-theta model of \cite{PW09} by exploiting properties of the Chinese Restaurant process.
-In Section \ref{genline}, we address the following general questions: \begin{enumerate}\stepcounter{enumi}\stepcounter{enumi}\stepcounter{enumi} \item Can we give an autonomous description of the evolution of $((\cR_n^*,\mu_n^*),n\ge 1)$ that is meaningful outside a CRT? \item Can we generalise this to start from a string of beads associated with an arbitrary fragmenter $M$ rather than a canonical fragmenter $M^*$? \item Does this lead to CRT convergence for every fragmenter $M$? \item What more can we say in special cases such as the Brownian CRT? \end{enumerate} In Theorem \ref{thmgrowth} we show that by using rescaled independent copies of $(R_1,\mu_1)$ associated with $M$ at each growth step, the bead splitting process converges almost surely for the Gromov-Hausdorff-Prohorov metric to a CRT $(\cT,\mu)$ associated with a HFP whose canonical fragmenter is $M^*$ as identified earlier, answering Questions 4, 5 and 6.
-As tools, we develop a general spinal decomposition of exchangeable HFPs along a Markovian path (Lemma \ref{spindecA}) and show a CRT convergence result based on any Markovian path $A$ (Lemma \ref{markpathconv}), which we then also use to complete the proof of Theorem \ref{embed}.
-The transition kernel from $(R_n,\mu_n)$ to $(R_{n+1},\mu_{n+1})$ is simple for all fragmenters and gives an inductive description of the distribution of $(R_n,\mu_n)$ for every $n\ge 1$.
-Section \ref{bcrt} addresses Question 7, providing direct descriptions of the distribution of $(\cR_n^*,\mu_n^*)$ in the special case of the Brownian CRT, exploiting relations to Aldous's line-breaking construction \cite{Ald-crt1}, Brownian path transformations \cite{AMP-04a} and Poisson-Dirichlet distributions \cite{DGM,csp}.
+See Figure~\ref{fig1} for an illustration.
+A similar bead splitting process, but with different bead selection rules, was obtained for the alpha--theta model of \cite{PW09} by exploiting properties of the Chinese restaurant process.
+The main developments in Section~\ref{genline} culminate in Theorem~\ref{teogrowth}: \begin{longlist}[3.] \item[4.]
+We give an autonomous description meaningful outside a CRT for the evolution of the bead-splitting process $((\mathcal{R}_n^*,\mu _n^*),n\ge1)$, which is associated with the canonical fragmenter. \item[5.]
+We generalise this description to start from a string of beads associated with an arbitrary strictly decreasing pure-jump fragmenter $M$ rather than a canonical fragmenter $M^*$.
+At each growth step for $(R_{n+1},\mu_{n+1})$ we tie to $J_n$ an independent rescaled copy of $(R_1,\mu_1)$. \item[6.]
+We show that this bead splitting process $((R_n,\mu _n),n\ge1)$ converges almost surely for the Gromov--Hausdorff--Prohorov metric to a CRT $(\mathcal{T},\mu)$.
+This CRT is associated with a HFP whose canonical fragmenter is $M^*$ as identified earlier. \end{longlist} As tools, we develop a general spinal decomposition of exchangeable HFPs along a Markovian path (Lemma~\ref{spindecA}) and show a CRT convergence result for bead splitting processes based on any Markovian path (Lemma~\ref{markpathconv}), which we then also use to complete the proof of Theorem~\ref{embed}.
+The embedding for the existence part of the proof of Theorem~\ref{embed} is not carried out in a CRT, but directly in an exchangeable HFP.
+A uniqueness proof entirely in the framework of HFP should be possible, but the construction is harder to formulate, and the compactness of CRTs would not be directly available.
+The transition kernel from $(R_n,\mu_n)$ to $(R_{n+1},\mu_{n+1})$ is simple for all fragmenters and gives an inductive description of the distribution of $(R_n,\mu_n)$ for every $n\ge1$.
+Section~\ref{bcrt} provides direct descriptions of the distribution of $(\mathcal {R}_n^*,\mu_n^*)$ in the special case of the Brownian CRT, exploiting relations to Aldous's line-breaking construction \cite{Ald-crt1}, Brownian path transformations \cite{AMP-04a} and Poisson--Dirichlet distributions \cite{DGM,csp}.